TRIGGER ALERT – SLEEP-INDUCING LEGAL TOPIC AHEAD

 In today’s case, Mr. Cain — a Mississippian — worked for a Mississippi tree-trimming company.
 The company signed on with a Louisiana public utility to trim trees along a right-of-way in Louisiana.
 Mr. Cain was hurt when his bucket truck came into contact with an electric line, and he collected on workers’ comp from the Mississippi company.
 But he sued the electric utility for his injuries, too.

-We have no basis for saying that the utility was or was not negligent, and thereby was liable for his injuries.
-What we do know is that the utility company and Cain’s employer had entered into a agreement which made Cain a “statutory employee” of the utility while he was working on the job, although he really remained an employee of the tree-trimming service.
+We have no basis for saying that the utility was or was not negligent, and thereby whether it was or was not liable for his injuries.
+What we do know is that the utility company and Cain’s employer had entered into an agreement that made Cain a “statutory employee” of the utility while he was working on the job, although he really remained an employee of the tree-trimming service.

 The Court said that while normally that would be the case, Louisiana state law provided an exception, that it would not apply where there was a conflict with another state’s law, and the other state’s policies would be seriously harmed by applying Louisiana law.
 Mississippi had a strong policy in favor of protecting the subcontractor’s worker — and that policy carried the day.
 The lesson here for companies working across state lines — or hiring out-of-state companies to work in their home states — is to check carefully beforehand to be sure that protective measures like “statutory employees” really will work.
 What goes on in Vegas stays in Vegas … but what goes on at home sometimes doesn’t really travel well.